01/29/2021: Safer In The Bank

 Uncertainty is stressful and oftentimes scary.
 And, to say that things have been surreal lately would be an understatement.
 First National Bank understands that tensions might be running high.
 Please know that we continue to stand together with our communities through these challenging times and that most assuredly, your money is safe and secure.

 As the COVID-19 virus spreads throughout the country, banks have noticed an increase in cash withdrawals.
-It’s important to understand that the safest place for your money is inside a bank.

 “The safest place for your money is inside a bank.
 Banks will continue to ensure that their customers have access to funds either directly or electronically,” the FDIC said.

 While fear may be impacting many financial decisions, the current crisis stems from the reaction to the coronavirus and not in any way a systemic banking problem.

 Be aware that there are just too many risks involved when money is taken out of a bank instead of keeping it in an account.
 If money is lost, stolen or destroyed it is not insured and it cannot be replaced.

 Deposits with an FDIC-insured bank or savings institution will continue to be protected up to at least $250,000.

 - The FDIC covers the traditional types of bank deposit accounts – including checking (DDA) and savings (SAV) accounts, money market deposit accounts (MMDAs), and certificates of deposit (CDs).